|Josh Habdas 7d9b18c9c0 docs(readme): update accessing via ssh||1 month ago|

 Host gitea git.example.com HostName git.example.com Port 2222 IdentityFile ~/.ssh/gitea_rsa User exampleuser

-git.example.com matches your host domain and
+git.example.com matches your host domain name or IP,

-someuser matches your Gitea username.
+someuser your Gitea username and

 Email may be used to receive notifications and allow new users to sign-up without relying on a separate OAuth provider.
 Setup is optional.